Business penetration testing stages

 Regular and thorough pentests help enterprise businesses stay prepared for security threats.
 Companies can prevent potential financial, legal, and safety consequences from security breaches caused by unauthorized hackers.

 Imagine you are a credit rating agency holding a large amount of customer data.
 If this information falls into the wrong hands, it could harm your customers and your organization's reputation.
-Cybercriminals could use this data for scams or phishing schemes.
-A security breach could result in a lack of confidence in your ability to safeguard customer interests.

 Regular penetration tests can help you prepare for cyber-attacks, comply with cybersecurity regulations, keep your IT systems secure, and ensure your security experts are always vigilant.